Past Event: The Data We Don't See with Giorgia Lupi

 Today, data are everywhere.
 But what do data really mean, and how can we extract real value from them in our daily lives?
 In this illustrated talk, information designer Giorgia Lupi will discuss our new data reality and “data humanism,” her unique philosophy for understanding and working with data.
 Surveying her diverse work over the last decade, Lupi will introduce her distinctive approach to data visualization and discuss the development of her brand new installation for the Museum's exhibition Who We Are: Visualizing NYC by the Numbers.
 After her talk, Lupi will be joined in conversation by Amanda Cox, data editor at The New York Times.

-This program accompanies our exhibition Who We Are: Visualizing NYC by the Numbers (through Summer 2020) as well as the Museum's Future City Lab, the interactive third gallery in our New York at Its Core exhibition.
+This program accompanies our exhibition Who We Are: Visualizing NYC by the Numbers (open through August 23, 2020) as well as the Museum's Future City Lab, the interactive third gallery in our New York at Its Core exhibition.
 To view all of the programs in this series click here.

 About the Speakers: